Vedux-Development/Vertex/installing/README.md

 ## Step 2

-Install the npm packages by running the command `npm install`
+Install the npm packages by running the command `npm install` or `yarn install`

 ## Step 3